GeorgTollefsen/ProgEksamenProgTest/README.md

 3. The ExerciseManager should have

-a.
-Methods for deciding if a Program is appropriate for a given Person
+-  Methods for deciding if a Program is appropriate for a given Person

-b.
-Methods for building new Programs
+-  Methods for building new Programs

-c.
-A method for recommending, from a given collection of Programs, which is most appropriate for a given Person.
+- method for recommending, from a given collection of Programs, which is most appropriate for a given Person.